 You may already know that colon cancer screening is important if you’re 50 or older, but what about if you’re not 50?
 Approximately 90% of colorectal cancers are diagnosed in people 50 years of age or older, but researchers are noticing an alarming rise in the 20-49-year-old age groups.

 In 2017, the American Cancer Society released the results of a study revealing that Millennials have double the chance of being diagnosed with colon cancer and quadruple the risk of rectal cancer in their lifetimes compared to Baby Boomers.
 The study findings were drastic enough for the American Cancer Society to lower their recommended age for a first-time colon screening from 50 down to 45.

-Early Warning Signs of Colon Cancer
+6 Early Warning Symptoms of Colon Cancer

 How can you make sure you’re not a part of this disturbing trend?
-Be aware of the early warning signs of colon cancer, and be sure to consult a gastroenterologist as soon as you notice symptoms.
+Be aware of the early warning signs of colon cancer, and be sure to consult a gastroenterologist as soon as you notice colon cancer symptoms.
 Here are some things to look out for:

 Watch out for bright red rectal bleeding or dark, tarry stools, which could indicate the presence of blood.

 Look for persistent abdominal pain, discomfort, or bloating.

 This could include constipation, diarrhea, a change in stool consistency, or narrowing of the stool.